Environmental Stewardship at TPU

 - We will revisit this pledge annually to consider a higher ZEV procurement goal.

 Tacoma Public Utilities, Clark Public Utilities and City of Palo Alto are electrifying fleets to reduce costs and meet sustainability goals

-“Our utility and city environmental plan calls for upgrading public and utility fleets with electrified vehicles and reducing fossil fuel usage, which aligns with our commitment to a green environment.
-Since XL provides plug-in hybrids in a pickup truck format, the 33% reduction in fuel and improved brake life makes for great ROI all in one package to help meet our environmental plan goals.”
+“Our utility and city environmental plan calls for upgrading public and utility fleets with electrified vehicles and reducing fossil fuel usage, which aligns with our commitment to a green environment.”

 — Don Ashmore, TPU Fleet Manager